About the initiative

 What support is available?

-Each grant amount will be equal to the amount of the rent waiver provided to the tenant, up to $3,000 per eligible tenancy.
-A rent waiver is where the rent or part of the rent owed for an agreed period of time is never repaid.
+Grants will be allocated according to ownership share in the property if there are multiple property owners.
+The grant amount will be equal to the amount of rent waived per eligible tenancy, up to $3,000.
+A rent waiver is where some, or all, of the rent owed for an agreed period of time is never paid.

 Who can apply for this grant?

 Landlords can apply if they meet all the eligibility criteria outlined in the program guidelines: